 Sony has openly declared that it will be "bringing Android 5.0 Lollipop to the entire Xperia Z Series."

-It's even published a full list of handsets which are in line for Android Lollipop, and the Sony Xperia Z Ultra Google Play Edition has already received the update.
+It's even published a full list of handsets that are in line for Android Lollipop, and the Sony Xperia Z Ultra Google Play Edition has already received the update.

 Sony started rolling out the Android 5.0 Lollipop upgrade for the Xperia Z3 and the Xperia Z3 Compact on March 16.
 Owners in the Nordics and Baltics regions will be the first to see the update, with other markets getting it soon after.